JettIsOnTheNet/undupe/README.md

 # undupe

 I needed a simple command line tool to sort image duplicates.
 So, I built undupe.
 It is a simple command line tool built in C++ for XCode 14.3, that will take a directory as input, hash all files to find binary duplicates, then take these duplicates and move them to an output diretory.
+I am not the greatest at C++, but I can get the job done.
+I am sure this can be improved upon.
+It's a simple tool for my use, and it works, but if you want to pull anything, go ahead.
+I will check and merge.

 Works automatically with the following file extension:
 * .jpg